ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 ## Installation

-To use the extension it should be installed first.
+To use the extension, it should be installed first.
 To do that we can use `install` method in `extensions` block:

 ```kotlin
 // For client and server